 What are the disadvantages of the TN?

-- The TN status does not allow for “dual intent” which means that the TN holder may not apply for permanent residency / immigrant status while on TN status.
+- 1. The TN status does not allow for “dual intent” which means that it does not allow the holder to be both nonimmigrant and applicant for immigrant status at the same time.

-- Technically, TN’s are renewable indefinitely.
-Practically, however, because the TN is supposedly for temporary employment, the US CIS may scrutinize your application more if the applicant has already re-applied for the same visa for the same position with the same employer for several years in a row.
+2. Theoretically TNs are renewable indefinitely.
+Because the TN is for temporary employment, the CBP or CIS may scrutinize an application more carefully if the applicant has already held for the same visa for the same position with the same employer several times.

-Dependants of TN holders are eligible for TD status.
-This includes a spouse by marriage (common-law partners are not recognized as dependants for visa purposes) and children of the TN holder.
+Dependants of TNs are eligible for TD status.
+This includes a spouse by marriage (common-law partners are not recognized as dependants for immigration purposes) and children under 21 of the TN.